Climate Leadership and Energy Awareness

 About Climate LEAP

-- Increase student competence in science and mathematics by examining the interconnected topics of climate and energy;
+- Increase student competence in science and mathematics by examining the interconnected topics of climate and energy by examining potential human health impacts of climate change and critically evaluating climate mitigation and adaptation strategies;

-- Increase student interest in science careers by highlighting the diversity of career opportunities and emphasizing emerging science and technology careers; and,
+- Increase student interest in science careers by highlighting the diversity of career opportunities and emphasizing careers in medicine, public health, city and regional planning;

 Dana Haine, Program Director